hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `initial_node_count` - (Optional) The number of nodes to create in this cluster (not including the Kubernetes master).
 Must be set if `node_pool` is not set.

+* `ip_allocation_policy` - (Optional) Configuration for cluster IP allocation.
+As of now, only pre-allocated subnetworks (custom type with secondary ranges) are supported.

 * `logging_service` - (Optional) The logging service that the cluster should write logs to.
 Available options include `logging.googleapis.com` and `none`.
 Defaults to `logging.googleapis.com`

 * `maintenance_policy` - (Optional) The maintenance policy to use for the cluster.
 Structure is documented below.

 * `master_auth` - (Optional) The authentication information for accessing the Kubernetes master.
 Structure is documented below.